kovzol/bibref/README.md

 Also, a work-in-progress database can be found in [docs/common](/docs/common) which aims at collecting all quotations.

 You may be interested in some [blog entries](https://matek.hu/zoltan/blog-topics.php?t=b) that extensively use the web version of *bibref*.

+### Command line options

+Issue `bibref -h` to learn about the available command line options.